jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 Sophia wanted to believe that.
 She'd spent six weeks trying to believe it.
 Six weeks since April 1st, when police showed up at her university badminton practice and arrested her in front of the entire team.
 Six weeks since Robert Price filed charges claiming she'd manipulated his seventeen-year-old son into abandoning his hockey future for her.

 Six weeks since she'd seen Ethan.
+Touched him.
+Heard his laugh without a screen between them.
+Felt his presence in the same room.

 No—that wasn't quite true.
 She'd seen him.
 At the preliminary hearing.
 At the legal proceedings.
 Across courthouse hallways and through glass windows of meeting rooms.
 But they couldn't touch.
 Lisa Huang had been adamant: any contact during the legal proceedings could be used against them.
 No touching.
 No talking except in official capacities.
 Nothing that Robert's lawyers could twist into evidence of manipulation or coercion.